nigelcharman/ombfw-videos/script/source.md

 > The common colours are:

-Purple.
-The patch needs checking.
+Purple shows that the patch needs checking.

 > Purple - the patch needs checking

-Red.
-Growth is occurring which needs controlling.
+Red shows that growth is occurring which needs controlling.

 > Red - growth is occurring which needs controlling

-Yellow.
-The patch has been controlled this year.
+Yellow shows that the patch has been controlled this year.

 > Yellow - the patch has been controlled this year

-Green.
-There is no regrowth this year.
+Green shows that there is no regrowth this year.

 > Green - there is no regrowth this year